menu

 Each company has its own reasons for migrating to cloud-based software solutions according to its individual needs.

-A survey conducted as part of The 2022 State of IT report by SWZD discovered that 42% of respondents cite the ability to access data anywhere as the most critical reason they decided to migrate their operations to the cloud.
-38% claim that disaster recovery was vital in their decision, allowing them to work safely in the knowledge that there is a recovery plan in place should the worst happen.
-Better flexibility was also a popular reason for moving to the cloud (38%), as was the need to reduce the burden on the companies’ IT staff (36%).
+A survey conducted as part of The 2022 State of IT report by SWZD discovered that 42% of respondents cite the ability to access data anywhere as the most critical reason for which they decided to migrate their operations to the cloud.
+38% claim that disaster recovery was vital in their decision, allowing them to work safely in the knowledge that there is a recovery plan in place, should the worst happen.
+Better flexibility was also a popular reason (38%), as was the need to reduce the burden on the companies’ IT staff (36%).

-Cloud-based solutions and software development allow companies to operate efficiently, to be mobile and agile, to have the necessary tools to be adaptable, to optimise their costs and even to scale their enterprises effectively.
+One thing is sure: cloud-based solutions and software development allow companies to operate efficiently, to be mobile and agile, to have the necessary tools to be adaptable, to optimise their costs and to scale their enterprises effectively.

 There are four main types of cloud-based solutions: